pwyde/home-ops/README.md

 ### Flux Deployment Strategy

 Flux operates by recursively scanning the `kubernetes/apps` directory to identify the highest-level `kustomization.yaml` files within each application directory.
 These kustomizations generally define namespaces and Flux-managed resources (`ks.yaml`).
-Under these kustomizations, applications are deployed via `HelmRelease` and other resources related to the application.
+Under these kustomizations, applications are deployed via `HelmRelease` including other resources related to the application.

 [Renovate](https://github.com/renovatebot/renovate) automates dependency management across the entire repository.
 It continuously scans for updates and creates pull requests when new versions are available.
 Once merged, Flux applies the changes to the cluster, ensuring an up-to-date and secure environment.